Lamass566/styleguide/docs/index.md

-### Whitespace Characters

-Aside from the line terminator, the Unicode horizontal space character (U+0020) is the only whitespace character that appears anywhere in a source file.
-The implications are:
-* All other whitespace characters in string and character literals are represented by their corresponding escape sequence.
-* Tab characters are not used for indentation.

 ### Special Escape Sequences

 For any character that has a special escape sequence (`\t`, `\n`, `\r`, `\"`, `\'`, `\\`, and `\0`), that sequence is used rather than the equivalent Unicode (e.g., `\u{000a}`) escape sequence.